Epithelial basement membrane dystrophy

 Epithelial basement membrane dystrophy (EBMD) is a disorder of the eye that can cause pain and dryness.
+EBMD, also known as map-dot-fingerprint dystrophy and Cogan microcystic epithelial dystrophy, is a corneal epithelial disease that may result in recurrent corneal erosions, irregular corneal astigmatism, and decreased vision.

 It is sometimes included in the group of corneal dystrophies.
 It diverges from the formal definition of corneal dystrophy since it is non-familial in most cases.
 It also has a fluctuating course, while for a typical corneal dystrophy the course is progressive.
 When it is considered part of this group, it is the most common type of corneal dystrophy.

 Signs and symptoms

 Patients may complain of severe problems with dry eyes, or with visual obscurations.
 It can also be asymptomatic, and only discovered because of subtle lines and marks seen during an eye exam.

 EBMD is a bilateral anterior corneal dystrophy characterized by grayish epithelial fingerprint lines, geographic map-like lines, and dots (or microcysts) on slit-lamp examination.
 Findings are variable and can change with time.
 While the disorder is usually asymptomatic, up to 10% of patients may have recurrent corneal erosions, usually beginning after age 30; conversely, 50% of patients presenting with idiopathic recurrent erosions have evidence of this dystrophy.